 Nanoparticles similar in formulation to ours have an excellent clinical safety record of low toxicity and immunogenicity.
 Because their iron core is magnetic and visible with magnetic resonance imaging, or MRI, they have the additional benefit of enabling quantification of the particles' delivery to target organs.
-Our nanoparticles are functionalized with amino groups to provide stable links to the therapeutic oligonucleotides of interest through covalent bonds.
-The nanoparticles are coated with dextran, a glucose polymer, to protect the oligonucleotides from degradation and to provide overall stability to the particle.
+Our nanoparticles carry functional groups to provide stable links to the therapeutic oligonucleotides of interest through covalent bonds.